What is a patent?

 What if there is more than one inventor or business partner?

 - Generally, when we’re working with more than one inventor or business partner, the costs of the overall work tend to increase.
 We encourage multiple inventors and business partners to either designate one person as the point of contact when working with the attorneys, or for all inventors and partners to participate in calls and meetings.
 Otherwise, we find that additional time is spent repeating information, therefore incurring more legal time.
 All inventors are required to be listed on patent applications.
 Additional paperwork is required to be prepared and filed, thus increasing costs per inventor.

-Will your firm invest or fund my invention like on Shark Tank?
+Will your firm invest, partner with, or fund my invention like on Shark Tank or Piranha Tank?

 - Funding the Invention – we do not invest in or fund clients’ inventions.
 Each client is expected to pay for initial upfront costs in connection with the initial consultation and novelty search.